New Zealand Cartoons

 - how to use cartoons and order copies.

-The New Zealand Cartoon Archive includes over 50,000 cartoons reflecting New Zealand society and politics.
-It contains cartoons and caricatures from the 19th century to the present.
+The New Zealand Cartoon and Comics Archive includes over 60,000 cartoons reflecting New Zealand society and politics.
+It contains cartoons, caricatures and comics from the 19th century to the present.

-The New Zealand Cartoon Archive is contained within the Alexander Turnbull Library’s Drawings, Paintings and Prints collection.
+The New Zealand Cartoon and Comics Archive is contained within the Alexander Turnbull Library’s Drawings, Paintings and Prints collection.

 Why use cartoons?